-Tours of the graveyard take place on the first Sunday of the month (except January) at 12:30 pm and cost $15, to inquire further email email@example.com
+Tours of the graveyard take place on the first Sunday of the month (except January) at 12:30 pm and cost $15.
+To enquire further email email@example.com

-In mid-2015 the cemetery trust was awarded a medal of commendation from the council for their efforts in restoration and upkeep of the grounds.
+In mid-2015 the Camperdown Cemetery Trust was awarded a medal of commendation from the council for their efforts in restoration and upkeep of the grounds.